swinje/SenseHat/README.md

 # SenseHat
-Code for Raspberry PI Sensehat
+Code for Raspberry PI Sensehat.
 See the Wiki for more information.